Tech-at-DU/React-Redux-Tetris-Tutorial/P19-Creating-a-Timer/readme.md

 	...
 	// Handle game updates to move blocks down the screen const update = (time) => {
     requestRef.current = requestAnimationFrame(update)
     if (!isRunning) {
       return
     }
     if (!lastUpdateTimeRef.current) {
       lastUpdateTimeRef.current = time
     }
     const deltaTime = time - lastUpdateTimeRef.current
     progressTimeRef.current += deltaTime
     if (progressTimeRef.current > speed) {
       dispatch(moveDown())
       progressTimeRef.current = 0
     }
     lastUpdateTimeRef.current = time
 	}
 	...
 ```

 The function `update` takes `time` as a parameter.
-It calls `requestAnimationFrame` with anb argument of `update` itself!
-Is this recusrion?
+It calls `requestAnimationFrame` with an argument of `update` itself!
+Is this recursion?
 Could be!

-It checks `isRunning`, exiting ealry if false.
+It checks `isRunning`, exiting early if false.
 You don't want things moving if the game is not running?

-Next it checks the `lastUpdateTime` if it hasn't been set it sets to the `time`.
+Next, it checks the `lastUpdateTime` if it hasn't been set it sets it to the `time`.
 Time in this case is the last time since `requestAnimationFrame` was called.

-Next it calculates the `deltaTime`.
-The delta time is difference between now and the last time this function was called.
+Next, it calculates the `deltaTime`.
+The delta time is the difference between now and the last time this function was called.
 We add the delta time to the current time to track it.
-When the current time is greater than the `speed` of the game `dispatch` a `moveDown` action and set current time to 0.
+When the current time is greater than the `speed` of the game `dispatch` a `moveDown` action and sets the current time to 0.

 Note!
 The code above is still not active yet.
-You need to call the `update` function, that will happen in the next step.
+You need to call the `update` function, which will happen in the next step.

 **Challenge**